 If you don’t want to read the entire Bible, just remember those two things, T.D.
 Jakes said.
 “Love God and love people.
 C’mon, this is Christianity for dummies.
 You can do this.
 Love God and love people.
 You don’t have to speak Greek, you don’t have to speak Hebrew—just love God and love people.
 It’s easy!”

 Well, we all know better than that.
 Some people are despicable.
 Some even derive pleasure from hurting us or plotting against us.
-Thankfully, as the All About God blog noted, the Bible doesn’t order us to like those people.
+Thankfully, as the All About God blog says, the Bible doesn’t order us to like those people.
 But God will lead us to show them the biblical definition of love, which is selfless and unconditional.
 For example:

 God Made Joyce Meyer Buy a House for and Take Care of the Father Who Sexually Abused Her